* Italy expected to sell new 10-year bond

 A sale of inflation-protected bonds on Monday will be the first test of investor demand as Italians go to the polls to choose a new government that will have to deal with the country’s mammoth 2 trillion euros of public debt.

-This will be followed up by an auction of an estimated 7 billion euros of conventional bonds on Wednesday, expected to include a new 10-year benchmark paper.
-The Italian Treasury, the sole scheduled issuer in the euro zone primary market next week, will give details of the sales later on Friday.
+This will be followed by an auction of up to 6.5 billion euros ($8.56 billion) of five-year bonds and a new 10-year benchmark on Wednesday, in a week in which the Italian Treasury will be the sole scheduled issuer in the euro zone primary market.

 Markets are widely expecting the centre-left party of Pier Luigi Bersani to win the Feb.
 24-25 vote and rule in coalition with technocrat centrist Mario Monti, with a comeback by former Prime Minister Silvio Berlusconi - reviled by markets - largely dismissed.